wp-plugins/wordpress-wefact-plugin/readme.txt

 4. Overzicht debiteuren / List debtors

 == Changelog ==

+= 2.2.1 =
+*	Replaced the meta refresh with the native wp_redirect
+*	Translated the plugin to English
+*	Code cleanup

 = 2.2 =
 *	Added the option to use the plugin with [WeFact standard](https://www.wefact.nl/wefact-standard?ref=Tussendoor) (select in the plugin settings page)